dmbarbour/glas/docs/GlasCLI.md

 I have an idea for fine-grained security that I'd like to explore.
 We can use conventional security mechanisms in the meanwhile.

-When loading files, we can heuristically peek into `".pki/"` subfolders, collecting signed manifests and certificates.
-The user configuration may specify trusted signators and with which features (like FFI vs GUI) they're trusted.
-Annotations within glas programs (and within certificates) may attenuate trust.
-For example, a GUI API can be implemented using FFI.
-We must check that the code using FFI is trusted to do so, but it might permit use the API to any caller that has GUI authority.
+When loading files, we can peek into `".pki/"` subfolders, collecting signed manifests and certificates.
+The user and community configurations may specify trusted signators and with which authorities (like FFI vs GUI) they're trusted.

-Further, we can integrate patterns based on object-capability security.
-For example, instead of requiring GUI authority for every GUI API call, a method to 'open' GUI may return abstract data that serves as an unforgeable bearer token.
-Other GUI API methods then allow anyone to call, regardless of PKI trust, contingent on providing the bearer token.
-In theory, this could still be enforced statically by a type system.
+Trusted code called from or calling to less-trusted code becomes less-trusted unless annotations *explicitly declare* the trust boundary is anticipated (and, thus, presumably handled).
+For example, a library entrusted with FFI can implement a GUI API.
+By annotating public API methods, the library can receive calls from untrusted code, or alternatively from callers entrusted with GUI authority.
+When performing API callbacks, we might annotate that the callback itself doesn't need to be trusted.

+With annotations, that library may locally extend its FFI authority to API clients that have GUI authority.
+The calling outwards case applies to callbacks or OO-style inheritance and override.
+We'd usually say API callbacks don't need to be trusted at all, yet overrides would require GUI authority or full FFI authority.

+We can model object-capability security design patterns, e.g. treating access to abstract data as an unforgeable bearer token.
+In this case, perhaps only 'opening' the GUI would require trust.
+Using other GUI APIs would require only the bearer token.

 This design applies to both configured applications and external scripts.
 That is, we don't trust an application merely because it has infiltrated a curated community configuration; we still authenticate signatures.
 But even untrusted scripts can do useful work if they limit themselves to a trusted sandbox.